Meet Our Team: Christine Farren

-What inspires or motivates you about your work at CUESA?
+What inspires or motivates you about your work?

 What do you do to recharge outside of work?

 Right now, sleep is my go-to practice for recharging, and frankly, shutting down when the weight of the world has been enough for the day.
 I’m a social extrovert, so I usually recharge by being around people.
-This time of physical isolation has not been easy, which is why the markets are often the highlight of my week.
+The markets are often the highlight of my week.
 Also, my two kids and immediate family bring me a lot of joy and comfort, so in many ways taking care of them also takes care of me.

 Do you have any favorite farmers market foods or tips you can share?

-Is there anything else you would like our shoppers and market community to know?
+Is there anything else you would like our market community to know?